 This essay provides an introduction and first step toward building a research agenda, sharing knowledge, and supporting efforts to recover and rebuild effective governance founded on the rule of law.
-Download the full essay at the end of this post, and look for additional installments in the coming weeks.
+Download the full introduction essay and browse additional policy brief installments at the end of this post.

 The COVID-19 pandemic strikes in the midst of a mounting global rule of law crisis in which respect for key principles of good governance has been eroding in many countries for a number of years.
 This new pressure on the rule of law and its risk of further erosion makes the pandemic particularly dangerous.
 At the same time, gaps in the rule of law risk worsening the COVID-19 crisis and undermining our ability to respond effectively.